For those who suffer from arthritis pain, all you can think of is what can I do to get some relief?

 To make a 1% dilution mix 6 drops of essential oil to 1 ounce (2 tablespoons) of carrier oil or lotion such as our Hand and Body Lotion.

 As for carrier oils there are a few to consider when making your arthritis blend.
-Castor oil, Tamanu oil and Sesame oil.
+Castor oil, Tamanu oil and any oil you have on hand.

 All of these appear to have helped several folks with arthritis and joint pain.
 Castor oil and Tamanu oil should be mixed at about 10% with other carrier oil.

-Sesame oil can be used at 100% but since it is a heavier (thicker) it may not massage in as well.
+Most all other oils can be used at 100%, however if it is a heavier (thicker)it may not massage in as well.

 Blending any of these with Jojoba or Fractionated coconut oil will make for a nice massage oil.